If you grew up in Ohio in the ’70s, ’80s, or ’90s, there is a decent chance that you went to SeaWorld at least once.

 My love of the ocean started when I was six years old, even though I wouldn’t step foot in one until nearly a decade later.
 Through the years, I developed a deep sense of connectivity to the ocean and all things living in it.

 And even though I wanted nothing more than to see animals in the wild, open ocean, having a marine park in the middle of the Midwest was the next best thing.
-No matter how I feel about ocean animals in captivity as an adult, I cannot deny that childhood Chelsea was just excited to have a little bit of the ocean here in Ohio.
+No matter how I feel about ocean animals in captivity as an adult, I can’t deny that childhood Chelsea was just excited to have a little bit of the ocean here in Ohio.

-If you’re wondering what the old park looks like now, you’re not alone.
-Former SeaWorld employee Nico Maragos had the opportunity to go inside the old SeaWorld to take photos of the park as it is today.
+Former SeaWorld employee Nico Maragos had the opportunity to go inside the old SeaWorld to take photos of the park about five years ago.
+The results definitely inspired huge waves of childhood nostalgia and an uncontrollable longing for warmer weather and simpler times.

 Main Entrance

-Sea Lion and Seal Pool
+Sea Lion and Seal Pool & Intensity Water Ski Spectacular

-Shamu’s Happy Harbor
+Shamu’s Happy Harbor and Dolphin Cove

 Shamu Stadium